Therapy with Teens

 “You believed in Santa Claus for 8 years, you can believe in yourself for 10 minutes.” – Anonymous

-• When you find yourself feeling overwhelmed by stress or anxiety (related to school, social situations, friends, or life in general).
+• When you find yourself feeling overwhelmed by stress or anxiety — related to school, social situations, friends, or life in general

-• When you feel like you are always fighting with your parents.
+• When you feel like you are always fighting with your parents

 A good experience in therapy will stay with you for the rest of your life.

-To make an appointment, you can click here or call (510) 761-6707
+Ready to take that step?
+To make an appointment, you can click here or call (510) 761-6706

 Contact Me